 He has received honorary degrees from Lafayette College and the University of Scranton, and won various fellowships and awards, including a Guggenheim Fellowship (1993-1994) and, for his Frost biography, the Chicago Tribune-Heartland Award in 2000.
 He was the Fowler Hamilton Fellow at Christ Church College, Oxford University, in 1993-1994 and a Fellow of the Institute for Advanced Studies at the University of London in 2005-2006.

 In 2009, his novel The Last Station was turned into an Academy Award-nominated film.
-Film adaptations of Benjamin’s Crossing and The Passages of H.M. are currently underway.
+Film adaptations are underway for several of his other books, including Benjamin’s Crossing.